 - Supa Robo Gakuen: Ryoga uses shiritori to tutor a classmate in English as part of one endgame sidequest.
 They end up realizing they both have small vocabularies and end up trying to trap each other.
 When Ryoga wins, of course his classmate matches the syllable for "Super-Robot Battle Challenge!"

 - Charade is an animated short about a Charades player who grows increasingly enraged as his obtuse audience cannot guess his increasingly elaborate and obvious clues.

 - When Adam West played Twenty Questions with himself on Family Guy.
 "Am I Bo Bice?
 Yes, I am."

-- In My Little Pony: Friendship Is Magic, Rarity, Applejack, and Twilight attempt to play Truth or Dare.
+- My Little Pony: Friendship Is Magic: In "Look Before You Sleep", Rarity, Applejack, and Twilight attempt to play Truth or Dare at a slumber party.
 As Applejack and Rarity are having a spat, it quickly degenerates into them daring each other to do increasingly objectionable things.
 At the end of the episode, the group plays 20 questions, which works a bit better.

 - The Peanuts special It's Flashbeagle, Charlie Brown has a song called "Lucy Says" in which Lucy takes over a game of Simon Says.